 Galatians 5 includes selfish ambition in a really nasty list resulting from following the desires of our sinful nature.
 Its companions are sorcery, outbursts of anger, drunkenness, hostility and sexual immorality.
 Two verses later, Paul offers a contrast: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
-As I read the two lists, I contemplated what the opposite of selfish ambition is.
+Because of their proximity, it’s clear that the two lists are intended to be read together.
+That raises an interesting question: what is the opposite of selfish ambition?

 The answer is not self-control.
 It is not possible to combat selfish desires by being more controlled.
 You just can’t will yourself not to be jealous or envious of someone else moving up faster or getting the influence you desire.
 Paul says clearly that the root of selfish ambition is following your sinful nature.
 In contrast, the root of patience, goodness, self-control, etc. is being directed by God, by the Holy Spirit.
 So it’s a conscious decision to follow a different pattern as well as the fruit of a transformed heart.